stepbrobd/consistency-z3/readme.md

 ## Meeting notes

+### 2025-01-23

+Before meeting:

+- `check` seem to do its job but need additional function to extract _equivalent_ constraints from aggregated nodes/edges
+- `extract` should work properly if entry/exit node are the same
+- what if entry/exit node are different? what if there are cross edges?
+- when cross edges exist, should we consider all incoming edges to the aggregate connect to the weakest node of all nodes with outgoing edge, or the strongest or what else?
+- antipode refactoring and tests for antipode

+After meeting:

 ### 2025-01-17

+After meeting:

 - revise `check` function implementation, make sure aggregated nodes/edges internal behavior is consistent with external view